akhilrao/akhilrao.github.io/_posts/2016-12-25-orbital-pollution-games-1.md

 If $$\tilde{D}_L^{LH} \leq \bar{D}_L$$, $$\tilde{D}_L^{LH}$$ will occur, and firms will stay in orbital separation.

-### Can they cooperate?

-The payoff-debris plots for orbital separation and orbital pooling (with proper x-y axes) are shown below
+Below are payoff-debris plots for orbital separation and orbital pooling (with proper x-y axes):

 [![Pooling dominant](/public/images/orbit-games-1/payoff-debris_pooling.PNG "Payoff-debris pooling dominant")](/public/images/orbit-games-1/payoff-debris_pooling.PNG "Payoff-debris pooling dominant")

 [![Separating dominant](/public/images/orbit-games-1/payoff-debris_separating.PNG "Payoff-debris separating dominant")](/public/images/orbit-games-1/payoff-debris_separating.PNG "Payoff-debris pooling separating")

+### Cooperation with a grim trigger

-A simple way to consider whether the firms will cooperate is to define a trigger strategy for an infinitely repeated game and see when it will/won't enforce cooperation.
+The folk region diagrams show us that cooperating to get higher payoffs is generally possible.
+One way to see what the cooperation could look like is to write a trigger strategy for an infinitely repeated game and then see when it will/won't lead to cooperation.

 The trigger strategy for firm $$i$$ is: